JetBrains: Programming languages

-Kotlin is an open-source, statically typed programming language that runs on the Java Virtual Machine and also compiles to JavaScript or native code (via LLVM).
+Kotlin is an open-source, statically typed programming language that runs on the Java virtual machine and also compiles to JavaScript or native code (via LLVM).
 The name comes from the Kotlin Island, near St. Petersburg.
+In May 2017, Google announced first-class support for Kotlin on Android, and at Google I/O 2019, Google declared Kotlin its preferred language for Android app development.

 JetBrains MPS is an open-source language workbench for domain-specific languages.

 Ktor is a Kotlin-based programming framework for developing "connected applications", using the same framework on both server (JVM) and client (JavaScript, Android, and iOS).

+Kotlin Multiplatform (KMP) is a JetBrains technology that allows developers to share Kotlin code across multiple platforms, including Android, iOS, desktop, web, and server.
+It reached stable status with the release of Kotlin 1.9.20 in November 2023.
+The related Compose Multiplatform framework, which enables shared user interfaces, became stable for iOS in 2025.